CCNA Access List Sim

 From the output of access-list 114: access-list 114 permit ip 10.4.4.0 0.0.0.255 any we can easily understand that this access list allows all traffic (ip) from 10.4.4.0/24 network

-What would be the effect of issuing the command access-group 115 in on the s0/0/1 interface?
+What will happen after issuing the command “access-group 115 in” on the s0/0/1 interface?

-A – No host could connect to Router through s0/0/1
+A – Hosts cannot connect to Router through s0/0/1

 B – Telnet and ping would work but routing updates would fail.

-C – FTP, FTP-DATA, echo, and www would work but telnet would fail
+C – FTP, FTP-DATA, echo, and HTTP traffic would work but telnet would fail

 D – Only traffic from the 10.4.4.0 network would pass through the interface